ecampana/borrow-my-style/README.md

 [Data cleanining pipeline (notebook)](https://nbviewer.jupyter.org/github/ecampana/borrow-my-style/blob/master/data-cleaning-pipeline.ipynb)

-The company is a vibrant young startup with a small technical team.
+The company is a vibrant startup with a small technical team.
 They are immensely interested in finding ways to explore the data and extract fashion trends that could help lenders.
-Their inventory data is stored on a Heroku PostgreSQL database that contained about six thousand apparel item samples collect during a three year period.
+Their inventory data is stored on a Heroku PostgreSQL database that contained about 6000 apparel item samples collect during a three year period.
 The data contained a small fraction of samples that needed to be removed simply because they did not provide enough information to be of any use.
 With that in mind, the rest of the data had a wealth of information.
 The data exploration revealed that much of the inventory is under utilized which meant that using standard forecasting models to predict inventory trends was not viable.

 <div style="text-align:center"><img src ="images/data preperation.jpg" width="630" height="320" /></div>

 Brand names were curated to remove any variability in their spellings.
 This reduced the list of brand names by 30%.
 More advance techniques, such as Natural Language Processing (NLP), to determine text similarity between brand names could have been used but our main concern regarded brand names that are related but appear with completely different spellings.
 For example, lenders could list their item as "marciano" which is a brand of Guess under the more formal labeling Guess by Marciano.
 Domain knowledge was instrumental to guarantee that items were associated with the appropriate brand name, and in this instance with "guess".

-Moving forward we will only consider the following apparels, “tops”, “skirts”, “pants”, “outerwear”, “rompers”, “shirts”, “dresses”, and “bottoms”,  in our modelling while handbags, shoes, and accessories can be modeled independently.
+Moving forward we will only consider the following apparels, _tops_, _skirts_, _pants_, _outerwear_, _rompers_, _shirts_, _dresses_, and _bottoms_,  in our modelling while handbags, shoes, and accessories can be modeled independently.

 # <a name="feature_engineering">Fun with Feature Engineering</a>